Traverse, Northern Michigan’s Magazine, Northern Home & Cottage, MyNorth.com

 A Sense of Place

 We want features to have entry points.
 As we use it, the term includes sidebars and extended captions designed to bring in a reader not enticed by the main subject.
-Using peaches again as an example, if we wanted 2,500 words, perhaps 1,800 words would be devoted to the main body, 300 words would cover U-Pick places; 250 words would cover the technicalities of peach processing and 150 words would be devoted to a recipe.
+Using peaches again as an example, if we wanted 2,500 words, perhaps 1,800 words would be devoted to the main body, 300 words would cover U-Pick farms; 250 words would cover the technicalities of peach processing and 150 words would be devoted to a recipe.

-Traditionally we covered the Northwest Michigan counties of Antrim, Benzie, Charlevoix, Crawford, Emmet, Grand Traverse, Leelanau, Manistee, Otsego, Cheboygan and Mackinac.
+Traditionally we cover the Northwest Michigan counties of Antrim, Benzie, Charlevoix, Crawford, Emmet, Grand Traverse, Leelanau, Manistee, Otsego, Cheboygan and Mackinac.
 We now regularly venture beyond our traditional turf, however, and run pieces based in the northeastern Lower Peninsula and the Upper Peninsula.

 General categories of interest include:

 - the arts (visual, performing, literary)

 - food & dining